Beginners To Advanced Guide To Building A Private Blog Network

 If you need any more hosting, I’ve put together a list of 30 footprint-free solutions for you to use:

-Later in this guide we will cover an advanced strategy named clustering, by doing this you will be able to host multiple websites on the exact same hosting account with zero risk – but only if your hosting plan allows it.
+Later in the guide we’ll cover an advanced strategy named clustering.
+This will allow you to host multiple PBN sites on the same hosting account with zero risk – but only if your hosting plan allows it.
 So make sure the packages you purchase allow multiple domains and MySQL databases.

 For now, just know that the safest way is to only host 1 website per host, and to use high quality hosts.